ayyappagk/E-Commerce/README.md

 # E-Commerce
-E-commerce website with Add to cart functionality using HTML, CSS and JavaScript.
+E-commerce web application with Add to cart functionality using HTML, CSS and JavaScript. fetching and displaying products from API:https://fakestoreapi.com/products